TechOverflow/MS43-to-E90-CAN-Translator-ESP32/README.md

 - Download this repo and place the sketch folder into your Arduino folder
 - On line 703 check `CAN0.begin()` speed : 100000 for K-CAN (Body/Kombi) or 500000 for PT-CAN
 - Upload to the board

+---
+## Disclaimer
+This software is NOT for use on public roads.
+It is intended strictly for off-road or closed-circuit testing and educational purposes only.
+It has not been tested nor certified for legal use on roads.
+In no event shall the repository owner be liable for any direct, indirect, or consequential damage to hardware or personal safety arising out of the application of this project.